 - Scatter plot supports linear, logarithmic, polynomial, power and exponential regression lines (a 'best fit' line for two datasets).
 You can also 'Extrapolate model'.
 This will draw a dotted line that goes beyond the existing data.

-- The report also includes regression equitation, regression statistics and expected values field.
+- The report also includes regression equitation, regression statistics and expected values fields.
 Enter the X value in the cell on the report, and Quantum XL will calculate the expected Y value.
 The expected data point will be displayed on the graph.

 - Multi-Vari analysis graphically represents positional (within a subgroup), cyclical (between groups), and Temporal (over time) sources of process variation.